bahrus/trans-render/README.md

 ## Boolean RHS

 Remove matching element if false (dangerous).
+If true, instantiate template, with context.state(?) as object to bind to.

+## Custom Element RHS

+Use static "is" property (until there's )

 ## P[E[A[T]]] [TODO]